NVIDIA/GenerativeAIExamples/docs/self-reflection.md

 1. Context Relevance Check: Evaluates and potentially improves retrieved document relevance
 2. Response Groundedness Check: Ensures generated responses are well-grounded in the retrieved context

+For steps to enable reflection in Helm deployment, refer to [Reflection Support via Helm Deployment](#reflection-support-via-helm-deployment).

 ## Configuration

 Enable self-reflection by setting the following environment variables: